zlyfer/TTTDiscordZL/README.md

 When you die in Garry's Mod Trouble in Terrorist Town, you normally are not allowed to speak anymore.
 You will be muted automatically in game and can't talk anymore until you respawn.
 Since some people use Discord as an alternative voice chat with higher quality the in game voice chat is less in use.
 In Discord you have to mute yourself or be silent "manually" to avoid disturbance.
-TTTDiscordZL is a setup that connects your Garry's Mod server and your Discord server to automatically mute players who die and unmute them when they get revived or respawn.
+TTTDiscordLink is a setup that connects your Garry's Mod server and your Discord server to automatically mute players who die and unmute them when they get revived or respawn.

 ### How It Works